Population from Census 2015 - 68,556

-The City of Grande Prairie, along with ISL Engineering and Land Services, is starting work on the preparation of an Area Structure Plan (ASP) for the land lying west and north of the Grande Prairie Airport.
-Area landowners, residents and other stakeholders will have key roles in the preparation of the ASP.
-The ASP is anticipated to take approximately one year to complete.
+The City of Grande Prairie, along with ISL Engineering and Land Services, prepared an Area Structure Plan (ASP) for the land lying west and north of the Grande Prairie Airport.

 The ASP will provide a framework to guide long-term planning and future development of the area, which includes Hughes Lake, and the area adjacent to the Highway 43X bypass.

-A comprehensive community engagement process will be undertaken throughout the preparation of the ASP to gather input and feedback from landowners, residents and other stakeholders.
-We will need your input to help inform the development of the vision, guiding principles and the land use concept that will be used to provide direction for the long-term.
+Community engagement throughout the preparation of the ASP was used to gather input and feedback from landowners, residents and other stakeholders.
+Your input helped inform the development of the vision, guiding principles and the land use concept that will be used to provide direction for the long-term.

-The draft Area Structure Plan has now been written and is ready for final review and comments before it is presented to City Council.
+Phase 3 is complete.
+Landowner and Public Open Houses were held in September 2017 for final review of the draft plan.
 The draft plan was based on previous consultation with the landowners in the plan area, as well as a detailed technical analysis.

 The draft Hughes Lake Area Structure plan can be viewed here (PDF, 2.9 MB)

 The draft Hughes Lake Design Guidelines can be viewed here (PDF, 2.4 MB)